nextcloud/documentation/developer_manual/angular.rst

 What problem does it solve
 --------------------------
-jQuery is a nice library but when it comes to building webapplications one will soon reach a point where its becoming increasingly impossible to change templates from logic.
+jQuery is a nice library but when it comes to building webapplications, one will soon reach a point where its becoming increasingly impossible to split view and logic.

 That problem is caused by jQueries habit to operate directly on dom elements.
 Most jQuery code looks like this: